Media Advocacy: Shifting Public Opinion, Building Public Will

 - Keep the letter to 200 words or less.
 Word counts vary, so please check the newspaper's submission guidelines before writing.

 - Most published LTEs are in response to a specific column or article.
-They are generally intended to provide a counterpoint or alternative view to a column or topic the newspaper has published.
-This is even more important these days, now that we can go back and look at past articles.
-Thus, sometimes it is effective to reference a past article.
+They are generally intended to provide a counterpoint or alternative view to a column or topic the newspaper has published, so it can be effective to reference a past article.
 For instance, if an article reports on the legislature and doesn't mention housing and homelessness issues, then you can write about how disappointed you were in this omission.
 Just make sure the referenced article is within a week of your LTE submission.

 - LTEs tend to be a bit more informal in style and personal in voice.
 Write to the editor as you would your next door neighbor.
 But, the position you’re arguing should be clear.

-- LTEs should be timely; writing a letter in response to an event six months ago is likely to go unpublished.
+- LTEs should be timely; writing a letter in response to an event six months ago will go unpublished.

 Op-eds are similar to letters to the editor, but you are allotted much more space to write.
 They are generally written by those who have an established voice in the community and whose voice will be the most powerful when it comes to that particular topic.
 Use this as an opportunity to get specific and support your argument; details and facts will help back your opinion.

-For even more information, or to schedule a communication training for your board, staff, clients, or community organization, contact Joaquin Uy at email@example.com.
+For even more information, or to schedule a communication training for your board, staff, clients, or community organization, contact Reiny Cohen at firstname.lastname@example.org

 About Social Media